 XUL, language for building graphical interfaces

-XUL is a graphical user interface language derivative of XML for standalone applications.
-It is a portable, working on any operating system with the Gecko runtime, or XULRunner, but is rather difficult to use.
+applications.
+It is a portable, working on any operating system with the Gecko runtime, or XULRunner, but

-XUL means for "XML-based User interface Language" and was created by Mozilla in 1999.
+XUL means for "XML-based User interface Language" and was

 XUL seemed destined to become a universal language for describing graphical interfaces.
 But Microsoft has created his own version, XAML.
 In addition, the developers have never sought to share the development with third-party tools, which resulted in a plethora of user interfaces languages based on XML.
 Finally HTML 5, thanks to Canvas, multimedia tags, and frameworks able to extend HTML with new tag, has become a valid alternative.